deepset-ai/haystack/docs/_src/api/api/document_store.md

 **Arguments**:

-- `index`: Index name to delete the document from.
+- `index`: Index name to delete the documents from.
 If None, the DocumentStore's default index (self.index) will be used.
 - `ids`: Optional list of IDs to narrow down the documents to be deleted.
 - `filters`: Optional filters to narrow down the documents to be deleted.